-In response to the recommendations provided by the Minnesota Department of Health and the Center for Disease Control, the City of Ramsey has declared a Local State of Emergency beginning Tuesday, March 17 through Tuesday, April 14.
+In response to the recommendations provided by the Minnesota Department of Health and the Center for Disease Control, the City of Ramsey declared a Local State of Emergency on Tuesday, March 17 through Tuesday, April 14.
 View Ramsey Resolution #20-062.
-The City Council met on Tuesday, April 14, and voted to extend the Emergency Declaration until lifted by resolution of the City Council.
+The City Council then met on Tuesday, April 14, and voted to extend the Emergency Declaration until lifted by resolution of the City Council.
 View Ramsey Resolution #20-076.
-On Tuesday, May 26, City Council met and voted to terminate the Local State of Emergency with Ramsey Resolution #20-113.
+On Tuesday, May 26, City Council voted to terminate the Local State of Emergency with Ramsey Resolution #20-113.

 Impacts on City Services

 - Community Development: Inspections will continue as normal.
-Business and Peddlers licenses have been temporarily suspended.
 See our Economic Development website for more information regarding the effects on businesses in the community.

 - Engineering: Technical staff will continue field work, including inspections necessary, to support essential construction projects.

 - Fire: No change in emergency response; no fire inspections, no burn permits or other permits being issued.

 - Parks: Park reservations can now be made, to book a reservation visit, www.cityoframsey.com/reserveonline.
 All park playgrounds and restrooms are open, but use of the play equipment is discouraged.
 Garbage containers will be monitored and emptied as needed.